jax-ml/jax/docs/notebooks/explicit-sharding.md

 of work and it's also easy to make mistakes that way because there's no way to check that the shardings make sense together.
 More commonly, people add just enough sharding annotations to constrain the compiler.
 But this is a slow iterative process.
-It's hard to know ahead of time what XLA's gSPMD pass will do (it's a whole-program optimization) so all you can do is add annotations, inspect XLA's sharding choices to see what happened, and repeat.
+It's hard to know ahead of time what XLA's GSPMD pass will do (it's a whole-program optimization) so all you can do is add annotations, inspect XLA's sharding choices to see what happened, and repeat.